 - Keep the liquid container upright throughout the treatment.

 The nebulizer should be cleaned after each use and disinfected after every other treatment.
 Since you are breathing the vapor from the machine, it must be clean.
-If the machine is not cleaned correctly, bacteria could grow inside it.
-Follow your healthcare provider’s directions for cleaning and disinfecting, to make sure that you’re not breathing harmful bacteria.
+If the machine is not cleaned correctly, bacteria and other germs could grow inside it.
+Follow your healthcare provider’s directions for cleaning and disinfecting, to make sure that you’re not breathing harmful germs.

-- Take off the mouthpiece/mask and remove the medicine container and wash with hot water and mild liquid dish soap.
+- Take off the mouthpiece/mask and remove the medicine container.
+Wash this with hot water and mild liquid dish soap.

 - Shake off the extra water.

-- Reconnect the medicine container and mouthpiece/mask to the compressor and turn on the device to air dry the pieces.
+- Reconnect the medicine container and mouthpiece/mask to the compressor.
+Turn on the device to air dry the pieces.